Navapur: History

+Along with Navapur, the broader region of Khandesh (which includes present-day Navapur) witnessed the arrival of Christian missionaries in the 19th century.
+These missionaries, often associated with various denominations, established schools, hospitals, and churches in different parts of the region.
+Their work focused on conversion of Bhil community by showcasing education, healthcare, and social reform, contributing to the development of local communities.

 Economy

 Navapur thrives as a marketing and processing town for the surrounding agricultural areas.
 The municipality has agro based industries such as a sugar factory and toor dal mill as well as other food processing facilities.
 Rentio foods private ltd. is household name in dal business.
 Agro based industries and related occupations like animal husbandry and poultry farming are practiced by the people here.
 Desai Poultry Farm was the first poultry farm founded by Shri Hasu Desai at nearby village called Uchchhal.